JuliaDiff/BlueStyle/julia/style-guide.md

 end
 ```

-Functions definitions with parameter lines which exceed 92-characters should separate each parameter by a newline and indent by one-level:
+Functions definitions with parameter lines which exceed 92 characters should separate each parameter by a newline and indent by one-level:

 ```julia
 # Yes: